ShafinRME/C_Programming_Practice/README.md

 Note: if there are more than one answer print first one's position.
 ### 6. Problem Statement was
 Given a number N and an array A of N numbers.
 Print the array in a reversed order.

+## 10.5 Practice Module
+### 1. Problem Statement was
+Given a number N and an array A of N numbers.
+Print the array after doing the following operations:

+* Find minimum number in these numbers.
+* Find maximum number in these numbers.
+* Swap minimum number with maximum number.

+### 2. Problem Statement was
+Given a string S. Print the origin string if it's not too long otherwise, print the special abbreviation.

+Note: The string is called too long, if its length is strictly more than 10 characters.
+If the string is too long then you have to print the string in the following manner:

+* Print the first character in the string.
+* Print number of characters between the first and the last characters.
+* Print the last character in the string.
+For example: "localization" will be "l10n", and "internationalization" will be "i18n".
+### 3. Problem Statement was
+### 4. Problem Statement was
+### 5. Problem Statement was